Mount Dobson

-Mount Dobson is the common name for Dobson Peak as a result of being used for the name of a ski resort near Fairlie in South Canterbury, South Island of New Zealand.
+Mount Dobson is the common name for Dobson Peak as a result of being used for the name of a ski area near Fairlie in South Canterbury, South Island of New Zealand.
 There is an official Mount Dobson being 702 m high at the northern end of the South Island in Marlborough District between Blenheim and Picton, and an unofficial Mount Dobson in the Southern Alps at 2265 m only a short distance due west.
-Accordingly confusion could arise.
+Accordingly, confusion could arise.

 Dobson Peak

 The peak after which the ski field is named, is officially called Dobson Peak, and rises to 2095 m just north of the ski field.
 It is to the southern end of the Two Thumb Range.
 The semi-schist of the Torlesse Composite Terrane is basement in the area, and to the peak's east are the lower traces of the Fox Peak faults which may have been last active just before European settlement.
 The higher reaches about the 2000 m mark or outside the ski field are essentially a boulderfield.